Butterfly Notebook Cover

 4) Referring to Diagram 3 for orientation of corner units, lay out maroon and yellow corner units in pairs; sew together units in pairs.
 Join pairs to make a butterfly block.
 The block should be 6-1/2" square including seam allowances.

-5) Tape Full-Size Antennae Embroidery Pattern, to a light box or sunny window.
+5) Tape Full-Size Antennae Embroidery Pattern (found in "Download this Project" above), to a light box or sunny window.
 Referring to Diagram 4 for placement, use air-soluble fabric pen to trace antennae embroidery pattern onto butterfly block.

 6) Secure traced butterfly block in embroidery hoop.
 Using three strands of black embroidery floss, backstitch on marked lines.
 End each line of stitching with a French knot.